CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 9. Continue shooting in various lighting conditions with auto ISO enabled.
 This feature can be particularly useful for situations with rapidly changing light, as it allows you to focus on other aspects of your photography, such as composition and framing, while the camera takes care of the ISO adjustments.

-You may also like: How to use a modern DSLR camera
+You may also like: What is a full frame DSLR camera

 Keep in mind that while auto ISO can be a convenient feature, it’s essential to understand how manual ISO adjustments work to have full control over your camera’s settings.